akeneo/pim-api-docs/content/apps/using-oauth2.md

 ### What's the Code Challenge?

-To validate the App identity, instead of sending your client secret, Akeneo PIM requires a code challenge, different for each Access Token Request, alongside the OAuth client id.
+To validate the App identity, Akeneo PIM requires a unique code challenge for each Access Token Request, instead of the usual client secret.
 The code challenge is composed of 2 keys:
 - `code_identifier`: high-entropy cryptographic random string
 - `code_challenge`: sha256 hash of the concatenation of `code_identifier` and `client_secret`